Highlights and Special Initiatives

 USC Upstate is one of eleven universities and colleges participating in the CREATE consortium.
 This initiative funded by the South Carolina Office of Exceptional Children provides course scholarships and textbooks to over five hundred public school teachers completing their special education licensure.
-At USC Upstate, the School of Education provides tuition reimbursements and supplies to qualified full-time public school employees enrolled in the Visual Impairment Program.
+At USC Upstate, the School of Education, Human Performance, and Health provides tuition reimbursements and supplies to qualified full-time public school employees enrolled in the Visual Impairment Program.
 It also sponsors an on-line summer class in Learning Disabilities to special educators statewide.
-The School of Education in concert with Create strives to satisfy the growing needs for a highly qualified special education teacher force in South Carolina.
+The School of Education, Human Performance, and Health in concert with Create strives to satisfy the growing needs for a highly qualified special education teacher force in South Carolina.

 SOUTH CAROLINA SCHOOL FOR THE DEAF AND THE BLIND (Dr. Marty McKenzie, and Dr. Tina Herzberg)

-The USC Upstate School of Education works collaboratively with the South Carolina School for the Deaf and Blind (SCSDB).
+The USC Upstate School of Education, Human Performance, and Health works collaboratively with the South Carolina School for the Deaf and Blind (SCSDB).
 SCSDB serves as a practicum, service learning, and field-based experience site for both graduate and undergraduate students.
 USC Upstate and SCSDB also work closely together to provide quality professional development for teachers across the state serving students who are blind and/or visually impaired.